How I Work

 A redesign feels necessary, but the starting point is unclear

-Redesign discussions usually begin when the site no longer supports day-to-day decisions.
+Redesign discussions often begin when the website is no longer supporting day-to-day decisions.

-A new service or offer needs to be added and there’s no obvious place for it.
-A page needs to be updated and it’s unclear what should change or what should stay.
-Someone asks what a page is meant to do, or how it’s supposed to help the business, and the answer isn’t clear.
+A new service or offering needs to be added and there’s no clear place for it.
+Pages have been updated over time and it’s no longer obvious what should change or what should stay.
+People start asking what a page is meant to do or how it supports the business, and the answers are unclear.

-At that point, the site starts to lose its purpose.
-Redesign seems like a logical step.
+At that point, the site begins to lose its purpose.
+A redesign starts to feel like the next step.

 How I help

-Insight: Redesign may feel like the obvious response when something isn’t working.
-Taking time to examine the “why” can lead to simpler, cost-effective changes that solve the real problem.
+Insight: Redesign can feel like the obvious response when something isn’t working.
+Taking the time to understand the underlying issue often leads to more direct and cost-effective improvements.

 Client Story